Board of Directors

 In addition to his professional experience, Jeff has participated in dozens of philanthropic and volunteer activities over the last 20 years including teaching classes to Boston inner-city youth on topics such as kindness and journalism, leading hundreds of his coworkers at Fidelity Investments to help rebuild inner-city schools, and organizing numerous food and clothing drives for the homeless.

-Loren Feingold is currently Director of Development for Principal Gifts at Beth Israel Deaconess Medical Center in Boston.
+Loren Feingold is currently Executive Director of Development at Beth Israel Deaconess Medical Center in Boston.
 She has spent her career in the nonprofit world, holding multiple roles related to health and wellness.
 Some of these roles include Director of Research and Policy for a cancer foundation, Nutrition Trainer and Educator with the Massachusetts Department of Public Health, and Clinical Dietitian at Lynn Community Health Center.

 Loren received her Bachelor’s Degree from Cornell University and her Masters in Public Health and Masters in Nutrition Communications from Tufts University.
 Loren is passionate about giving back and paying it forward in both big and small ways.
 She believes in for-profit/not-for-profit and private/public partnerships to make sustainable societal change.